ferrefire/Limcore/README.md

 - CMake version 3.22 or newer.

 For Windows:
-- A bash terminal: something like 'git bash'.
 - Visual studio 2022 or newer.
 - CMake version 3.22 or newer.